Image to ASCII Art

 Tweak Brightness

-If your output is too dark or light, adjust brightness.
-Dark images often need +20-30% brightness.
+If your output looks too dark or washed out, adjust brightness.
+Dark images often benefit from +20-30% brightness and a contrast boost.

 Frequently Asked Questions

 ASCII art is a graphic design technique that uses printable characters from the ASCII standard to create images.
 It originated in the early days of computing when graphics capabilities were limited.
-Today, it's used for creative expression, retro aesthetics, and situations where images can't be displayed (like email signatures or code comments).
+Today it's used for creative expression, retro aesthetics, and in contexts where images can't be displayed - like email signatures, code comments, or terminal output.

-Our converter supports all major image formats: PNG, JPG/JPEG, ICO (icons), SVG (vector graphics), WebP, GIF (first frame), AVIF, and BMP.
+The converter supports all major image formats: PNG, JPG/JPEG, ICO (icons), SVG (vector graphics), WebP, GIF (first frame), AVIF, and BMP.
 The tool processes images entirely in your browser, so any format your browser can display will work.
+Need to convert your image to a different format first?
+Try our Image Resizer or PNG to ICO converter.

-No!
-This tool runs 100% in your browser using JavaScript and the HTML5 Canvas API.
+No. This tool runs 100% in your browser using JavaScript and the HTML5 Canvas API.
 Your images never leave your device - all processing happens locally.
-This means your images stay private and the tool works even offline once loaded.
+This means your images stay completely private and the tool works even offline once the page has loaded.

 Width controls the actual resolution of your ASCII art - how many characters across.
-This directly affects the detail level and file size of TXT/PNG exports.
-Font Size only affects how the ASCII art is displayed on screen - it doesn't change the actual character count.
-Use smaller fonts (2-4px) to see more of the image at once, or larger fonts (12-16px) to see individual characters clearly.
+This directly affects detail level and the size of TXT/PNG exports.
+Font Size only affects how the art is displayed on screen - it does not change the character count.
+Use smaller fonts (2-4px) to see more of the image at once, or larger fonts (12-16px) to inspect individual characters clearly.

 The ASCII art you generate from your own images is yours to use however you like, including commercial projects.
-Just ensure you have rights to the original image you're converting.
-The tool itself doesn't add any restrictions to your output.
+Just ensure you have the rights to the original image you're converting.
+The tool itself does not add any restrictions to your output.